guduf/nnms/README.md

 ```

-The first step is to declare a class decorated with `ModuleRef`.
+The first step is to declare a class decorated with `Module`.

 It is required to set a unique name (`'web'`) for the module as the first argument.